Live Forever as You Are Now with Alan Resnick: Broadcast and reception

-Live Forever as You Are Now with Alan Resnick aired on December 24, 2013, at 4 a.m. on Adult Swim.
+Live Forever as You Are Now with Alan Resnick aired on Adult Swim on December 24, 2013, at 4 a.m.
 It was the third in a series of infomercial parodies broadcast by the network, succeeding Broomshakalaka and For-Profit Online University.
 The early-morning timeslot was chosen since infomercials usually air during such hours.
 The special was published onto Adult Swim's YouTube channel the same day.
 The special was viewed by 926,000 viewers and received a Nielsen household rating of 0.7, meaning that approximately 0.7 percent of households with a television watched it.
 A web chat allowing users to converse with "Teddy" was created for the network's website.

 The special has received positive critical reception.
 In talking about Resnick with regards to the special, Baltimore City Papers Baynard Woods wrote that it "combines the traditional kind-of-creepy positivity of the infomercial host with the creepy techno-utopian positivity of a TED Talk's technologist."
 He ultimately opined that the humor derived from "the disconnect between what Resnick claims—that his avatar is a complete backup of himself—and the reality that it is not at all like him and is, in fact, extremely limited."
 Ezra Lefko of What Weekly, another Baltimore-based publication, praised the special.
 In particular, he expressed his approval of seeing "success and national exposure for these talented artists."
 Lea McLellan of Mountain Xpress called it "hilarious" and "a good representation of their bizarre comedic stylings."